elastic/ecs/rfcs/0000-tsdb-dimensions.md

 ## Fields

 This RFC proposes the annotating of certain ecs fields as `dimension`.
-This change is proposed to take the advantage of using `TSDB` offerred by the elasticsearch without impacting the data injetion.
+This change is proposed to take the advantage of using `TSDB` offered by the elasticsearch without impacting the data injection.

 Annotating field as `dimension` is one of the important step in the process of TSDB adoption.
 Failing to annotate adequate number of fields as `dimension` when `TSDB` is enabled may lead to data loss.
 A large majority of fields that must be annotated as `dimension` fields are ecs fields.
 Presently, the Integration (Service Integration, Cloud Native, etc ) developers are expected to annotate ecs fields as `dimensions` in integration configuration.
 To avoid the duplicatation in configuration, minimize data loss probability, the RFC is proposed. `dimension` field takes two values - `true` and `false`.